Cannabis in the United States

-The use, sale, and possession of cannabis containing over 0.3% THC by dry weight in the United States, despite laws in many states permitting it under various circumstances, is illegal under federal law.
-As a Schedule I drug under the federal Controlled Substances Act (CSA) of 1970, cannabis containing over 0.3% THC by dry weight (legal term marijuana) is considered to have "no accepted medical use" and a high potential for abuse and physical or psychological dependence.
-Cannabis use is illegal for any reason, with the exception of FDA-approved research programs.
-However, individual states have enacted legislation permitting exemptions for various uses, including medical, industrial, and recreational use.
+Cannabis is subject to a complex legal regime in the United States, with conflicting federal and state policies governing medical, industrial, recreational, and other uses.
+As of April 2026, the use, sale, and possession of cannabis containing over 0.3% THC by dry weight is illegal under federal law except for medical use in some states.
+As a Schedule I drug under the federal Controlled Substances Act (CSA) of 1970, cannabis was historically considered to have "no accepted medical use" and a high potential for abuse and physical or psychological dependence.
+As a result, cannabis use was illegal for any reason, with the exception of FDA-approved research programs.
+However, individual states have enacted legislation permitting exemptions for various uses, including medical, industrial, and recreational uses.

 Cannabis for industrial uses (hemp) was made illegal to grow without a permit under the CSA because of its relation to cannabis as a drug, and any imported products must adhere to a zero tolerance policy.
 The Agricultural Act of 2014 allows for universities and state-level departments of agriculture to cultivate cannabis for research into its industrial potential.
 In December 2018, hemp was permitted to be grown in the U.S. under federal law after the Hemp Farming Act was included in the passed 2018 Farm Bill.